DexHunterIO/DH-Leverage/README.md

 - Strong community support and adoption
 - Established price discovery mechanisms

+The choice to support only SNEK at the beginning is due to the wide adoption of the token and its presence across all protocols within the cardano Ecosystem.

-The architecture is designed for easy expansion to support additional tokens including:
+The architecture will be designed for easy expansion to support additional tokens including stablecoins Like USDA, USDM,DJED and other Bluechips
-- Stablecoins (DJED, iUSD, USDA)
-- Blue-chip Cardano native tokens

 ### Target Users